-Some term family takaful certificates issued by Group and the Company include a surrender option under which the surrender value is paid to the participant on maturity or earlier lapse of the certificate.
-These surrender options have been assessed to meet the definition of a nondistinct investment component in MFRS 17.
+Some term family takaful certificates issued by the Company include a surrender option under which the surrender value is paid to the participant on maturity or earlier lapse of the certificate.
+These surrender options have been assessed to meet the definition of a non-distinct investment component in MFRS 17.
 MFRS 17 defines investment components as the amounts that a takaful certificate requires a takaful operator to repay to a participant in all circumstances, regardless of whether a covered event occurs.
-Investment components which are highly interrelated with the takaful certificate of which they form a part are considered nondistinct and are not separately accounted for.
-However, receipts and payments of the investment components as Group and the Company is unable to measure the value of the surrender option component separately from the family takaful portion of the certificate.
+Investment components which are highly interrelated with the takaful certificate of which they form a part are considered non-distinct and are not separately accounted for.
+However, receipts and payments of the investment components are recorded outside of statement of profit or loss.
+The surrender options are considered non-distinct investment components as the Company is unable to measure the value of the surrender option component separately from the family takaful portion of the certificate.